Crimeraaa-S1GMA/DoppleAIClient/README.md

 This library is actively maintained, and will add new features over time.
 Here are some of the planned things:

 - Find a better way of obtaining Dopple info.
 Right now the metadata is scraped from an HTML page, which has performance implications and isn't very tidy.
+(Coming soon)
 - Add the ability sign-in with e-mail and password.
 - Editing Dopples (possibly creating them too)
 - Support for Dopple Reactions and Dopple Voice